slate299/slate299/README.md

 - 👋 Hi, I’m @slate299
 - 👀 I’m interested in music
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming and Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I love cooking
+- ⚡ Fun fact: I love coding

 <!---
 slate299/slate299 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.